 The same applies to a range of known, underlying conditions, which when treated relieve the further problem they are causing.
 This could be an unrecognised serious issue, or simply a vitamin, or mineral deficiency.

-As with other neurological pain conditions, long term, low dosage of anti depressant medication can help.
+As with other neurological conditions bringing facial pain, long term, low dosage of anti depressant medication can help.
 Moderate dose anti convulsant medicines may suit in a few cases.

 Working With You